-Since the Device Observation Reporter does not receive any patient demographic information from the PHD device; at least the patient name, a patient identifier and authorization code are required to create a compliant PID segment for the PCD-01 message.
+Since the Device Observation Reporter does not receive any patient demographic information from the PHD device, at least the patient name, a patient identifier and authorization code are required to create a compliant PID segment for the PCD-01 message.
 The Device Observation Reporter implementation will be required to provide this supplemental information, and when appropriate, map it to the optional person-id that is sometimes provided by PHD devices.
+A appropriate, map it to the optional person-id that is sometimes provided by PHD devices.
 A Device Observation Reporter implementation may also provide a filter such that only certain measurements are forwarded in the PCD-01 message.
 Such a filter is implementation dependent and outside the scope of this profile, but clearly the filter must still generate a compliant PCD-01 message.

-3.Z.3 Referenced Standards
+3.13.3 Referenced Standards

 The PCD Communicate PCD data-hData transaction is specified in the PCHA H.812.1 - Observation Upload, PCHA H.812 WAN IF Common Certified Device Class Guidelines, and PCHA H.812.3 Capability Exchange documents.
 The hData record format is specified in HL7® Version 3 Standard: hData Record Format Release, 1.
-Authentication is further specified in IHE Technical Framework Supplement: Internet User Authentication.
+Authentication is further specified in IHE

+Technical Framework Supplement: Internet User Authentication.

-3.Z.4 Interaction Diagram
+3.13.4 Interaction Diagram